WHAT SORT OF PERSONAL INFORMATION DO WE USUALLY COLLECT?

 - Enter into a contract to provide you with our product or service or provide you with relevant services.

 - Manage or pay any claims you make under your policy.

-- provide you with relevant insurance, health, dental, optical or retirement and aged care services or dental treatment; or
+- Provide you with relevant insurance, health, dental, optical or retirement and aged care services.

 - Consider your recognition as a provider and consequently pay our members for any services you provide in accordance with our arrangements or any other obligations.

 We may also use your personal information for related purposes which you would reasonably expect for our legitimate interest in complying with applicable laws, assessing your insurance, health and related lifestyle needs, developing products and services that may better serve those needs, assessing your possible interest in any such products or services and with your consent, telling you about these, telling you about and otherwise publishing details of provider charges and out of pocket (gap) costs our members may have incurred, conducting risk forecasting functions (with your consent), improving our service delivery, asking for your feedback and opinions about services, benefits or product offerings, resolving any legal and/or commercial complaints or issues and performing other functions and activities relating to the business of the HCF Group.

 2. Developing programs for the benefit of our members

 From the personal information that we collect from our members, in providing health insurance and associated services, we are able to develop programs that are intended for the benefit of members.

 In some instances, participation in these programs is offered to all members.
 In other instances, the invitation to participate is targeted at specific members who are most likely to benefit from participation in the programs.

 Where the program is designed to assist members generally, we will inform members via a general communication of the availability of the program, for example, via the website or through our publications or advertisements, and invite them to participate in the program by opting in to the program.